jbreitfelder/Daily_activity_data_analysis/README.md

 individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

+A detailed report of the whole study can be found in the repository : "Daily_activity.md"

 ## Data

 The data can be downloaded from the Coursera web site.
 They are also